Everyone knows what boutique pedals

 *anything that can play IR files will do.
 Reaper's reverb plug will do it.

+If you want pristine clean echo, this is not for you.
 Short version: does a lot more than I thought it would.
 Nice front end, surprisingly good on the MBV smeary sound.
+Beautifully built.

 I bought one of these about ten years ago and really liked it (yes, it was sold.
 Just like most of my gear).
 The bypass isn't great but it has so much going for it.
 The operation is simple and there are plenty of good sounds within this unit.